Florida Age Discrimination Lawyers For Employers

 The definition of age discrimination in the state of Florida is important for business owners to know.
 When you are aware of how the law defines this possible hiring pitfall, you can avoid it when you are selecting new hires for your company.

-In Florida, age discrimination occurs when a person’s age becomes a factor in them being able to obtain a job, a promotion, or benefits.
+In Florida, age discrimination occurs when a person’s age becomes a factor in their ability to obtain a job, a promotion, or benefits.
 Age also cannot be a factor in termination discussions.
 Choosing to evaluate an employee or hire an employee based on their age is not allowed by law in the state of Florida.

 What is the Federal Age Discrimination in Employment Act?

-The ADEA protects employees who are over 40 years of age.
+ADEA protects employees who are over 40 years old.
 This is the federal law that states that ageism in the workplace is not allowed.
 Under the federal Age Discrimination in Employment law, employees are protected if they are working for an employer with at least 20 employees.

-Florida law takes the national law a step further and states that employers of at least 15 employees must protect the employment rights of their staff from age-related discrimination, wrongful termination, and layoffs.
+The Florida Civil Rights Act of 1992 (Sections 760.01760.11 and 509.092 of the Florida Statutes) takes the national law a step further and states that employers with at least 15 employees must protect their staff’s employment rights from age-related discrimination, wrongful termination, and layoffs.

 Whether you have one or one hundred employees, you should never use age as a reason to hire, fire, or promote any of your staff.
-These practices are unfair and problematic, and they can lead to legal action being taken against you.
+These practices are unfair and problematic, and they can lead an employee to file an age discrimination claim with the Equal Employment Opportunity Commission (EEOC) and other legal actions against you.

-Even if you only have two employees working for you, you should not open your business up to legal action due to age-related discrimination in the workplace.
+Even if you have only two employees, you should not expose your business to legal action due to age-related workplace discrimination.

-The Florida age discrimination statute is part of a larger set of laws that outline fair hiring practices for all protected groups.
-These laws also define which kinds of considerations cannot play a role in hiring and firing in Florida.
+The Florida age discrimination statute (F.S. § 112.044) is part of a larger set of laws that outline fair hiring practices for all protected groups.
+These laws also define which considerations cannot play a role in hiring and firing in Florida.

-You can easily access the language of these laws online, but sometimes it can be hard to tell if your HR department is conforming to these standards correctly.
-Having the oversight of a legal team working on your hiring and firing processes can help to make sure that your business is not taking illegal actions against current and former staff.
+You can easily access the language of these federal and state laws online, but sometimes it can be hard to tell if your HR department is conforming to these standards correctly.
+Involving a legal team in your hiring and firing processes can ensure your business does not take illegal actions against current and former staff.

-Race, color, orientation, sex, diversity, and national origin are also part of the protected classes that are outlined under Florida law.
-Most business owners are more aware of these factors than other considerations that cannot be used to decide who to hire, promote, or let go.
+Race, color, orientation, sex, diversity, and national origin are also protected classes under Florida law.
+Most business owners are more aware of these factors than of other considerations they cannot use to decide who to hire, promote, or let go.

 Which Kinds of Practices Are Not Legal When Hiring, Firing or Promoting?

-When you are looking to hire someone, you do need to ask them some personal questions about their goals or their preferred working arrangements, but there are lines that cannot be crossed related to age.
+When you are looking to hire someone, you do need to ask them some personal questions about their goals or their preferred working arrangements, but you cannot cross some lines.
 You will need to be cautious about these common age-related hiring questions and work practices:

 Biased Statements

-Calling someone you are interviewing or considering for a promotion by phrases like, “old man”, “baby”, “Senior citizen” is not allowed.
-You also cannot ask anyone if they think that they are too young or too old to accept the potential job offer they will receive.
+You cannot refer to someone you are interviewing or considering for a promotion as an “old man,” “baby,” or “senior citizen.”
+You also cannot ask anyone if they think they are too young or too old to accept the potential job offer they will receive.

 Different Treatment

-Agism can also be expressed in the workplace through the treatment of specific age groups.
+Ageism can involve treating specific age groups differently.
 Treating the young people or the older people in your workplace differently from one another can also be considered ageist, biased treatment.

-If no one in a specific age group is ever given a promotion or is ever allowed to take on certain tasks or get certain jobs, this can indicate that age-related bias is being used to make these choices.
-The skill of the employee needs to be the foundation for all hiring, promotion, and wage-related determinations.
+If no one in a specific age group is ever given a promotion or is ever allowed to take on certain tasks or get certain jobs, this can indicate that age-related bias factored into these choices.
+The employee’s skill must form the foundation for all hiring, promotion, and wage-related determinations.
 Age cannot play a role in these choices.

 Harassment

-While not common, some older or younger employees will experience harassment in the workplace by management or HR staff.
-This can be motivated by a desire to have the employee leave the company on their own without having to fire them, or it can be related to a personal grudge.
+While not common, some older or younger employees will experience workplace harassment by management or HR staff.
+An employer may want the employee to leave the company without firing them or may hold a personal grudge.

-These kinds of practices cannot be tolerated, and employees who are subjected to them will have the right to take legal action against an employer for these actions.
+Employees who are subjected to these practices may take legal action against an employer for these actions.

 Age-Related Determinations for Layoffs

-You cannot be discriminatory when layoffs are required for your business any more than you can be discriminatory when you are hiring new staff to join your company.
-Layoffs are always difficult to undertake, but you do need to be sure that you are equitable about the way that you take these actions to avoid discrimination-based determinations.
+You cannot discriminate when your business requires layoffs any more than you can discriminate when you hire new staff.
+Layoffs are always difficult to undertake, but you must avoid discrimination-based determinations when you take these actions.

-Being able to represent businesses when they have been accused of age-related discrimination requires skill and experience.
-The team at Lopez Law Group has years of experience supporting businesses that have been accused of age-related discrimination and helping them to win their cases.
+Representing businesses accused of age-related discrimination requires skill and experience.
+The team at Lopez Law Group has years of experience supporting businesses accused of age-related discrimination and helping them win their cases.

 No matter if you need support to create better hiring and HR processes or if you need legal representation after an age discrimination suit has been brought against you, we can help!